New Patients: Create your patient portal profile

 Our front office staff keeps the clinic running smoothy!

 We accept most medical insurances.
 Some of the major insurance companies Bellingham Physical Therapy accepts are:

 It is always important to check with your insurance company to verify your physical therapy benefits.
 We will gladly bill your insurance company for any charges you incur.
 For questions about your specific insurance coverage, please contact us or your insurance company directly.

 Co-payments are due at time of service if applicable.
-If you have valid insurance, we will bill any remaining balance to you after your insurance company has processed your claims.
-For additional information about your bill, please call our office at (360) 647-0444 between 7:30 a.m. and 3:30 p.m., Monday through Friday.
+If we are in network with your insurance company, we will bill any remaining balance to you after your insurance company has processed your claims.
+If we do not contract with your insurance company or you do not have insurance, we will offer a discount for full payment at the time of service.
+For additional information about your bill, please contact our billing department directly by phone or email.

 Your First Visit

-For your first visit at Bellingham Physical Therapy, we have compiled a list of a few things you will want to bring with you.
+For your first visit at Bellingham Physical Therapy, we have compiled a list of a few things to help us and you be prepared for your first visit.

 - If your insurance company requires a prescription, referral, written order, and/or prior authorization, please bring this with you.